laxmankrishnamurti/System-Design/03-Backend System Design/Introduction.md

 3. **Caching and Message Queues** (Redis, RabbitMQ)
 4. **System Design Basics** (Monolith vs. Microservices, load balancing, scalability)
 5. **Cloud Deployment** (AWS/GCP, Docker, Kubernetes)

-By starting here, you'll build a solid foundation in backend scalability and system design.
-Once you’ve mastered the basics, you can start implementing more advanced patterns and optimizations.
-Let me know if you need specific resources on any of these topics!